-- compensation and employee-related costs; - costs associated with conducting our preclinical, clinical and regulatory activities, including fees paid to third-party professional consultants and service providers; - costs incurred under clinical trial agreements with investigative sites; - costs for laboratory supplies and laboratory equipment; - costs to acquire, develop and manufacture preclinical study and clinical trial materials; - charges associated with the achievement of certain preclinical and financial milestones pursuant to our licenses for our bioadhesive, and our tissue engineering processor; and - facilities, depreciation and other expenses including allocated expenses for rent and maintenance of facilities.
+- · compensation and employee-related costs; - costs associated with conducting our preclinical, clinical and regulatory activities, including fees paid to third-party professional consultants and service providers; - costs incurred under clinical trial agreements with investigative sites; - costs for laboratory supplies and laboratory equipment; - costs to acquire, develop and manufacture preclinical study and clinical trial materials; - charges associated with the achievement of certain preclinical and financial milestones pursuant to our licenses for our bioadhesive, and our tissue engineering processor; and - facilities, depreciation and other expenses including allocated expenses for rent and maintenance of facilities.

-From inception through September 30, 2014, we incurred \$78.0 million in research and development expenses.
+For the years ended December 31, 2014 and 2013, we incurred \$25.9 million and \$11.9 million, respectively, in research and development expenses.
+In 2014, we incurred a \$10.0 million up-front technology access fee as part of our exclusive channel collaboration agreement with Intrexon Corporation (Intrexon).
 We plan to increase our current level of research and development expenses for the foreseeable future as we continue the development of our regenerative medicine platform and our initial therapeutic product candidates.
 Our current planned research and development activities include the following:

-- advancing NeoCart in a Phase 3 clinical superiority trial to microfracture; - · leveraging our regenerative medicine platform to expand into additional therapeutic applications; and - expanding and protecting our intellectual property platform.
+- advancing NeoCart in a Phase 3 clinical superiority trial to microfracture; - continued development work with Intrexon per the terms of the exclusive collaboration agreement; - · leveraging our regenerative medicine platform to expand into additional therapeutic applications; and - expanding and protecting our intellectual property platform.

-We cannot determine with certainty the timing of initiation, the duration and the completion costs of current or future preclinical studies and clinical trials of our product candidates.
+We cannot determine with certainty the timing and costs of initiation, the duration and the completion of current or future preclinical studies and clinical trials of our product candidates.
 At this time, due to the inherently unpredictable nature of preclinical and clinical development and given the early stage of our product candidates, we are unable to estimate with any certainty the costs we will incur and the timelines we will require in the continued development of our product candidates, including NeoCart.
-Clinical and preclinical development timelines, the probability of success and development costs can differ materially from expectations.
+Clinical and preclinical development timelines, the probability of success and related development costs can differ materially from expectations.
 In addition, we cannot forecast which product candidates may be subject to future collaborations, when such arrangements will be secured, if at all, and to what degree such arrangements would affect our development plans and capital requirements.